 Boots Bakery and Lounge

-Downtown Spokane is one of my favorite places to hang out, and if I’m not down by Atticus or Indaba, chances are I’m at Boots!
+Downtown Spokane is one of my favorite places to hang out, and if I’m not down by the Wet Whistle or Indaba, chances are I’m at Boots!
 Boots is one of the only places in Spokane that is completely vegan and mostly gluten-free, making it an awesome option if you’re vegetarian like me!
 You can eat anything on the menu!

 If you’re looking for coffee shops near by, particularly downtown, head over to Boots.
 Boots opened in 2012 by Alison Collins, a bartender with 10 years experience famous for her hospitality at Mizuna (another vegetarian favorite of mine – check out our Mizuna review here).